cscribn/es-theme-lumin8/README.md

 ## Why "8"?

 Eight is the number of bits in a character.
-For systems, Lumin8 uses characters above the system logos.
+For systems, Lumin8 uses characters for the system's fullname.

 ## Configuration